yoasyo25/ruby-submissions/1701-b/3module/cloney_island_group/air_bnb.md

 ### Git Workflow

 - Team always used pull requests and commented on pull requests prior to introducing code into the master branch.
-  - 4: Better than expected
+  - **4: Better than expected**
   - 3: As expected
   - 2: Below expectations
   - 1: Well below expectations

+- Lots of branches and commits!
+I also really like the use of the PR template.

 ### Test Quality